Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

 “When we are attacked, we have no choice but to respond.
 The more pressure they impose on us, the stronger our response will naturally be,” Pezeshkian said in video comments Sunday.
 “Our Iran, our country, will not bow easily in the face of bullying, oppression or aggression — and it never has.”

-The remarks, starkly different in tone, came a day after Pezeshkian said Iran regretted regional concerns caused by Iranian strikes and urged neighboring states not to take part in U.S. and Israeli attacks against Iran.
+The remarks came a day after Pezeshkian said Iran regretted regional concerns caused by Iranian strikes and urged neighboring states not to take part in U.S. and Israeli attacks against Iran.

 While multiple Gulf states reported intercepting more incoming missiles and drones from Iran, Pezeshkian said the country wasn't looking to battle them and accused the U.S. of trying to pit countries against one another.